 Catch a Parranda

-Christmas Eve trumps Christmas Day for most Puerto Ricans.
+Christmas Eve is more important than Christmas Day for most Puerto Ricans.
 This is when a typical Puerto Rican Christmas dinner is served, consisting of lechón (roast pork), pasteles (patties), and arroz con gandules (rice and beans).
 The traditional Christmas dessert is tembleque, which is a kind of custard made with coconut, cornstarch, vanilla, and cinnamon.
 Instead of eggnog, coquito, or coconut nog is served.
-After dinner, many Puerto Ricans attend a midnight mass known as the Misa de Gallo or “Rooster’s Mass.”, where you might catch a live reenactment of the nativity scene.
+After dinner, many Puerto Ricans attend a midnight mass known as the Misa de Gallo or “Rooster’s Mass,” where you might catch a live reenactment of the nativity scene.

 Collect Grass for the Camels

 Leading up to the last hurrah of the holidays, the night before Three Kings Day, Puerto Rican children collect grass and place it in a shoebox under their beds for the Three Kings' Camels.
 Similar to carrots left for reindeer tradition in the U.S., only the camels are given "treats," as the Kings aren't offered a plate of cookies or a glass of milk.